AlexThomp1/AlexThomp1.github.io/project1.md

 ## 3. Additional Considerations

-This project was a collaborative group project with Alex Thompson, Samuel Shelley, Tanner Hicks, and Kyle Gimple.
 The parts I was tasked to work on is the Customer class, Edit Customer functionalities, and combining all of the seperate code into a final product.

 [Back to Portfolio](./)